Next Game

 Williams is in the starting lineup for Sunday's game against the Pelicans, Rylan Stiles of SI.com reports.

-Williams will make his first start of the season with Luguentz Dort (illness) joining Chet Holmgren (back) and Jalen Williams (wrist) on the inactive list.
-The Arkansas product has received steady minutes off the bench so far this year, averaging 4.7 points, 4.3 rebounds, 2.0 assists and 1.0 steals in 17.0 minutes through six games.
+Williams will make his first start of the season due to Luguentz Dort (illness) joining Chet Holmgren (back) and Jalen Williams (wrist) on the inactive list.
+Williams, an Arkansas product, has received steady minutes off the bench so far this year, averaging 4.7 points, 4.3 rebounds, 2.0 assists and 1.0 steals in 17.0 minutes through six games.

 Williams closed Tuesday's 107-101 win over Sacramento with three points (1-6 FG, 1-6 3Pt), five rebounds, four assists, one block and two steals in 17 minutes.